Slash/Back: Production

 The concept for Slash/Back was first presented at the 2018 Frontières Co-Pro Market in Montréal, followed by the 2019 Frontières Finance and Packaging Forum in Helsinki and then the Marché du Film at the Cannes Film Festival, after which point Sierra/Affinity boarded the project as an international distributor.

 Principal photography took place on location on Baffin Island in summer 2019.
 It became the first production to film in the Inuit hamlet of Pangnirtung.
 The area was already experiencing a housing shortage so production flew in fifty beds and set up accommodation for the crews in two local schools.
-Acting workshops were setup to find local girls to star in the film.
+Acting workshops were set up to find local girls to star in the film.